Tully (2018 film)

 Tully is a 2018 American comedy-drama film directed by Jason Reitman, written by Diablo Cody, and starring Charlize Theron, Mackenzie Davis, Mark Duplass, and Ron Livingston.
 The film follows the friendship between a mother of three and her night nanny.
-It is the third collaboration between director Jason Reitman and screenwriter Diablo Cody, following the films Juno (2007) and Young Adult (2011), the latter of which also starred Theron.
+It is the third collaboration between Reitman and Cody, following the films Juno (2007) and Young Adult (2011), the latter of which also starred Theron.

 The film premiered at the 2018 Sundance Film Festival and was released in the United States by Focus Features on May 4, 2018.
 It received generally positive reviews from critics, who praised Theron and Davis's performances and the film's portrayal of motherhood.
 Theron was nominated for Best Actress – Motion Picture Musical or Comedy at the 76th Golden Globe Awards and Best Actress in a Comedy Movie at the 24th Critics' Choice Awards.

 Plot

 Marlo is pregnant with an unplanned third child with her husband Drew.
 They have a daughter, Sarah, and a son, Jonah, who has an undiagnosed behavioral disorder.
 Trying to reduce his sensitivity to external stimuli, Marlo brushes his skin nightly.
 Craig, Marlo's wealthy brother, offers to pay for a night nanny as a baby gift, but she rebuffs him.
 Marlo has dreams of an underwater mermaid, and also of her son's tantrums.

 After giving birth to a girl, Mia, Marlo quickly becomes even more overwhelmed and exhausted than before.
 After the principal of Jonah's school again recommends that he be placed in a different school because they cannot handle him, Marlo erupts at her and leaves angrily.
 Afterwards she gets out the phone number for the night nanny.

 That night, Tully, the nanny, arrives at Marlo's house and immediately settles in to take control.
 Despite initial awkwardness, they develop a close friendship over the course of several nights.
 Tully proves to be an exceptional nanny and also cleans the house and bakes cupcakes for Jonah's class.
 Tully explains that she is there mostly not for Mia herself, but to help and support Marlo.
 Marlo begins re-engaging with her family and self, singing, cooking nice family meals, and having fun with her kids.
-When Marlo mentions that she and Drew have not had sex for some time, and that Drew has a fantasy about diner waitresses, Tully puts on a waitress uniform that Marlo had previously purchased but never used and, with Marlo coaching, makes love to Drew.
+When Marlo mentions that she and Drew have not had sex for some time, and that Drew has a fantasy about diner waitresses, Tully puts on a waitress uniform that Marlo had previously purchased but never used and, with Marlo coaching, has sex with Drew.